Adimate132/FretVision/README.md

 # Notes
 - Python 3.11 is required for MediaPipe stability on Windows.
-- If multiple Python versions are installed, always use py -3.11 to avoid version mismatches.
+- If multiple Python versions are installed, always use py -3.11 to avoid version mismatches or add Python 3.11 to your path.

 - The model may output multiple detections for a single fretboard; this is handled via confidence filtering and post-processing.
-- String positions are inferred mathematically from the fretboard geometry rather than being explicitly labeled.
+- String & fret positions are inferred mathematically from the fretboard geometry rather than being explicitly labeled.

 ## Git Ignore
 Training data, raw videos, YOLO runs, and caches are excluded by design.